ComputationalBiology-CS-CU/prob_tensor_decomp/cplusplus/BayesianProbTensorDecomp/BayesianProbTensorDecomp/README.md

 ####Content of BayesianProbTensorDecomp
 - basic.cpp: This is adopted from Shuo Yang's eQTL project.
 It contains some useful basic functions.
 - global_var.hpp: This header file defines all the global variables.
 - log_likehood.cpp: This file contains all the functions to compute the loglikihood for each distribution.
+(Need to find a way to construct Wishart pdf)
-- main.cpp: This file initialize the global variable and contains the main function.
+- main.cpp: This file initialize the global variable and contains the main function. (in progress)
 - sampler.cpp: This file contains all the functions to sample different distribution.
-- tensor.cpp: This file contains functions to prepare dataset.
+- tensor.cpp: This file contains functions to prepare dataset. (in progress)

 Last edited by Chuqiao Ren 01/04/2016.